Robin Blom

 Dr. Robin Blom is a Professor in the School of Journalism and Strategic Communication and an affiliate faculty member in Ball State’s honors college.
 He also serves as the director of the Unified Research Lab (URL) to facilitate research projects in eye tracking, psycho-physiology, and user experience.

 His research focuses on the role of cognitive bias in acceptance of misinformation to better understand why people believe things that are false and do not believe things that are true.
-Dr. Blom also studies the role of journalists in wrongful conviction cases.
-He is the co-editor of Teaching race: Struggles, strategies, and scholarship for the mass communication classroom.
+He also studies the role of news reporters in wrongful conviction cases.

 Some of the other courses Dr. Blom has developed include: “Eyewitness misidentification and social injustice,” “Pseudoscience and conspiracy theories,” “Disney storytelling,” and “Disney culture and culture in Disney.”
 He also teaches courses about media theory, media analytics, and sociology of news.